Skip to main content

 Glama

-Alcove is an MCP server that gives AI coding agents on-demand access to your private project docs — BM25 + vector hybrid search for precision retrieval, tree-sitter code indexing so agents understand your codebase structure, and policy enforcement for doc consistency.
+Alcove is an HTTP API server that gives AI coding agents on-demand access to your private project docs — BM25 + vector hybrid search for precision retrieval, tree-sitter code indexing so agents understand your codebase structure, and policy enforcement for doc consistency.
 No context bloat, no leaking docs into public repos, no per-project config for every agent.

 Demo